 If you are claiming multiple credits for the same credit type, list each credit separately.
 For example: Taxpayer X has received investment vouchers 123456-1 and 123456-2 for two separate affordable housing tax credits.
 X's return shows a liability of \$80 before applying any tax credits.
 X wants to use the remaining \$50 from available carry forward on voucher 123456-1, and \$30 from voucher 123456-2.
 On line 1, X enters A01 in the credit type code column, enters 123456-1 in the credit approval number column, and \$50 in the amount claimed column.
 The fourth column is left blank because the affordable housing tax credit cannot be refunded.
-On line 2, X enters A01 in the credit type code column, and \$30 in the amount claimed column.
+On line 2, X enters A01 in the credit type code column, enters 123456-2 in the credit approval number column, and \$30 in the amount claimed column.
 A separate entry is made for each credit.